University of Nova Gorica

-The aim of the course is to equip the participants of the Open Education for a Better World international on-line mentoring programme with basic knowledge, practical advice and hands-on experience to prepare them for their own design of Open Educational Resources (OER).
+The aim of the course was to equip the participants of the Open Education for a Better World international on-line mentoring programme with basic knowledge, practical advice and hands-on experience to prepare them for their own design of Open Educational Resources (OER).

-During the 5-day course, the participants will become familiar with open education design processes, methods and tools.
-They will learn from OER experts and practitioners how to align open education with developmental and strategic goals, they will get basic knowledge about OE concepts, about pedagogical and didactical issues as well as about content related issues in OE.
+During the 5-day course, the participants have become familiar with open education design processes, methods and tools.
+They learned from OER experts and practitioners how to align open education with developmental and strategic goals, they will get basic knowledge about OE concepts, about pedagogical and didactical issues as well as about content related issues in OE.

 To empower the participants for making a crucial step from an idea to the implementation of concrete OERs, platforms and tools for open education design were addressed, followed with hands-on experience and a session on OER evaluation.

 At the same time, the course is designed as a closure of the first launch of a half-year on-line mentoring program Open Education for a Better World (OE4BT) in which students from very different backgrounds and different parts of the world were developing their own OERs aligned with the UNESCO sustainable development goals.

 This was done under careful guidance of internationally recognized experts who kindly joined the program as volunteers.
 On the workshop, the students and their mentors from the OE4BW program met in person, present their OEforBW projects, share experience and discuss challenges they encountered when developing their OERs.